 Mounted in early army koshirae, with a lacquered wood saya.
+The mon has been removed from the kabutogane.
+The tsukamaki is coming apart and some is missing.
 I cannot tell if there had been a hanger, though that seems likely.
 The saya is unfortunately split along the seem, though still solid.
 The copper habaki is older and of good quality.

 There are no references to this smith in the Meikan, or any other of my references.
 He seems to have, in the words of the late Sato Sensei, "fallen out of the sword dictionaries".
 There is no damage, and what obscured the details didn't damage the sword, this should polish well, and from what I can see, should be a very attractive sword. $2,200